 Crossfader is an iPhone app that makes it incredibly easy for anybody to DJ.

-Almost one million users around the world have downloaded the app to mix music, and to discover and share amazing "crosses" with others in our global remix community.
+Over one million users around the world have downloaded the app to mix music, and to discover and share amazing "crosses" with others in our global remix community.

 We launched Crossfader V4 (Radio) at EDC in Vegas in June, and then began work on Crossfader V5 (Live) which we will start testing next month at ADE in Amsterdam (and which we will launch next March at SXSW along with a beta of our Apple Watch app).
 Crossfader Live will enable users to broadcast their sets in real-time to other users around the world.
 Our vision is to create the first on-demand live entertainment utility: a mobile party platform.